dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Block-STM builds on an approach pioneered in the [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf) and [Bohm](https://arxiv.org/pdf/1412.2324.pdf) projects in the context of distributed databases.
 The insightful idea in these projects is to simplify concurrency management by disseminating pre-ordered batches (akin to blocks) of transactions along with pre-estimates of their read- and write- sets.
 Every database partition executes transactions in the block in pre-order, each transaction waiting for read dependencies only on earlier transactions in the block.
-The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static trasnaction analyzer to pre-estimate read- and write- sets which is time consuming.
+The [first DiemVM parallel executor](https://github.com/diem/diem/issues/8829) implements this approach but it relies on a static transaction analyzer to pre-estimate read- and write- sets which is time consuming.

 To remove the reliance on static analysis, Block-STM combines the pre-ordered block idea with an approach for smart-contract parallelism by [Dickerson et al](https://arxiv.org/abs/1702.04467).
 It harnesses optimistic concurrency control via software transactional memory (STM) to determine a serialization.
-The original idea pre-executes blocks and disseminates  as a “fork-join” schedule, removing the reliance on static transcation analysis but requires to pre-execute blocks.
+The original idea pre-executes blocks and disseminates  as a “fork-join” schedule, removing the reliance on static transaction analysis but requires to pre-execute blocks.
-The Block-STM parallal executor uses STM to enforce the block pre-order of transactions, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.
+The Block-STM parallel executor uses STM to enforce the block pre-order of transactions, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.

 ## Block-STM Overview